Home / Who We Are / Our Team

 As time permits, he enjoys hiking and cooking.
 Who else brines their own pickles?

-A native of Taunton, Mass., Preston has lives for the past 25 years in Forest Hills, Queens, with his wife Tami, daughter Madeline and son Sam.
+A native of Taunton, Mass., Preston has lived for the past 25 years in Forest Hills, Queens, with his wife Tami, daughter Madeline and son Sam.

 A double-barreled Manhattan College alumnus – B.S. and M.B.A. – Steve also holds the lifelong distinction of having earned the rank of Eagle Scout.
 (Preston shares this distinction.)
 This is his second career, having capped a successful run in the nascent cell phone industry.
 He then joined Ameriprise as a financial advisor in 1996, before moving on to Seasons of Advice in 2011.